ryantd42/NY-Legislative-Git/2023/S2157A-2023/bill.md

- ative  work-study educational program, or to or from an approved program for credit in a post-secondary institution, or to or  from  a  state-ap- proved  registered  evening high school or while engaged in farm employ- ment, or to or from an approved driver education course; or (ii) from five o'clock in the morning to nine o'clock in the  evening, WHEN  GOING  TO OR FROM SCHOOL, OR to and from a place of business where the holder is regularly employed, or when accompanied by a duly licensed parent, guardian, person in a position of loco parentis,  driver  educa- tion teacher, or driving school instructor.
+ ative  work-study educational program, or to or from an approved program for credit in a post-secondary institution, or to or  from  a  state-ap- proved  registered  evening high school or while engaged in farm employ- ment, or to or from an approved driver education course; [or] (ii) from five o'clock in the morning to nine o'clock in the  evening, to  and from a place of business where the holder is regularly employed, or when accompanied by a duly licensed parent,  guardian,  person  in  a position  of  loco parentis, driver education teacher, or driving school instructor[.]; OR

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02018-03-3
+ S. 2157--A  2

+  (III) FOR A LICENSE HOLDER WHO HAS  COMPLETED  SIX  HOURS  OF  IN  CAR INSTRUCTION  FROM A LICENSED DRIVERS' SCHOOL AS DEFINED IN SECTION THREE HUNDRED NINETY-FOUR OF THIS CHAPTER, FROM FIVE O'CLOCK IN THE MORNING TO NINE O'CLOCK IN THE EVENING, TO AND FROM SCHOOL WHERE THE LICENSE HOLDER IS  ENROLLED,  OR  WHEN ACCOMPANIED BY A DULY LICENSED PARENT, GUARDIAN, PERSON IN A POSITION OF LOCO  PARENTIS,  DRIVER  EDUCATION  TEACHER,  OR DRIVING SCHOOL INSTRUCTOR.
   (b) in all other areas of the state, except for the city of New York:
   (i)  from  five o'clock in the morning to nine o'clock in the evening;
  or

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02018-01-3
- S. 2157  2

   (ii) from nine o'clock in the evening to five o'clock in  the  morning when  going  to  or from school, or to or from a place of business where the holder is employed on a regularly scheduled basis, or when  accompa- nied  by  a  duly licensed parent, guardian or one in a position of loco parentis to the licensee.
   (c) in the city of New York, driving shall be prohibited.
   (d) for the purpose of this subdivision, the term "school" shall  mean instruction,  education or training licensed or approved by a department or agency of the state or training conducted by the armed forces of  the United States except it shall not include extra-curricular activities or social events for which scholastic credits are not given.
   (e)  any  person  operating a motor vehicle to or from school or to or from a place of business as authorized by this subdivision must  possess documentation  signed  by  such  person's  instructor  or  employer.
 The commissioner shall, by regulation, prescribe the  form  and  content  of such documentation.
   § 2.
 This act shall take effect immediately.